Top 10 Tips for Creating a Personal Logo Design

 The viewers will also feel your original handcraft touch in your logo design and will admire it more.

-Just one thing you should keep in mind that don’t use your signature as that may lead to some security issues in future when you become famous.
+Just one thing you should keep in mind is that don’t use your signature as that may lead to some security issues in future when you become famous.

 Otherwise, feel free to explore any crazy avenues it may lead to.